DATA CENTER POST AIMS TO PROVIDE USEFUL CONTENT TO THE DATA CENTER COMMUNITY.

 Joanna Soucy, Editor-in-Chief

 Joanna Soucy is an accomplished telecommunications and technology writer and editor whose work has appeared in a number of widely-read industry publications, including DatacenterDynamics, Capacity Magazine, TMCnet, CloudTweaks, Data Center POST, TelecomNewsroom, Cloud POST and Telecom Review North America.
-She is currently Technical Writing Director at iMiller Public Relations, an independent public relations and marketing consulting firm focused on serving the global telecom and technology sectors.
+She is currently Vice President of Strategic Development at iMiller Public Relations, an independent public relations and marketing consulting firm focused on serving the global telecom and technology sectors.
 Previously, Joanna served as Senior Writer for Harvard Oaks Enterprises, Inc., one of the largest privately-owned, business writing and career consulting firms in the Midwest.
 Joanna received her Bachelor of Arts degree in Journalism from Illinois State University where she minored in Political Science and Spanish.

 Ilissa Miller is a highly-regarded thought leader and influencer in the global telecommunications and technology sectors.
 She possesses nearly two decades of experience in sales, marketing and product development, and has launched and elevated the brands of many of the most successful and innovative global and North American-based telecom companies in the industry.
 Ilissa’s articles have been published in Capacity Magazine, Global Telecom Business, Telecom Review North America, TMCnet, ChannelVision Magazine, Data Center POST, TelecomNewsroom and Cloud POST.
 A much sought-after speaker and panel moderator, she has graced the stage of a number of prestigious industry conferences and events, including Capacity North America, International Telecoms Week, ITEXPO, the New Jersey Technology Council and NEDAS.
 Ilissa is the founder and CEO of iMiller Public Relations, an independent public relations and marketing consulting firm focused on serving the global telecom and technology sectors.

 Laura Sperandeo develops brand platforms and communication strategies for global data center, managed services and colocation solutions providers, as well as leading telecommunications technology companies.
-She is an Account Manager and member of the Digital Marketing team at iMiller Public Relations (iMPR), an independent public relations and marketing consulting firm focused on serving the global telecom and technology sectors.
+She is a Strategic Account Manager at iMiller Public Relations (iMPR), an independent public relations and marketing consulting firm focused on serving the global telecom and technology sectors.
 At iMPR, Laura provides leadership in strategic marketing and client message development, in addition to event planning.
 She graduated cum laude at the Bloomsburg University of Pennsylvania with a Bachelor’s degree in Business Management and a minor in Marketing.

-Kathy Xu is contributing editor to Data Center POST and CloudPOST focused on key topics including data centers, colocation, cloud computing, network solutions, and more.
+Kathy Xu is contributing editor to Data Center POST and CloudPOST focused on key topics including data centers, colocation, cloud computing, network solutions, and more. iMiller Public Relations’ Media Relations Associate, responsible for overseeing external pitching and research, managing media databases and fostering relationships with key industry media.
 Kathy received her Master of Science degree in Public Relations and Corporate Communication from New York University.
 She also has a Bachelor of Arts degree in Literature from University of California, Santa Cruz.